GarrettPeake/OrgChart/Scratch.md

 - Tool that uses fast model to extract key symbols
 - Enable MCP servers with MCP SDK so we can use Context7
-- As you type your prompt, have the TPM model with only the system prompt say how it’s going to delegate the work.
-This delegation gets passed in the prompt to the real TPM agent
 - Define a browser user agent that has access to Playwright MCP
 - Define a command runner agent that accepts a bash command, determines if it's safe, then runs it and summarizes the results